The Steam Engines of Oz: Plot

 At the council, Oscar tells Victoria, the Lions, and Munchkins the Tin Man's backstory: before Tin Man there was a Munchkin named Nick Chopper the Woodsman.
 He fell in love with Nimmie Amee, who was a servant to the Wicked Witch of the East.
 The Witch enchanted Nick's axe, and Nick began to lose his human body limb by limb, until he became a man completely made of tin.
 He also lost his heart, and, believing that marriage without a heart is one without love, he freed Nimmie from her vows.
 Years passed, and the Tin Man got rusted over, until he was rescued by a girl with a dog and a Scarecrow.
 Together they travelled to the Emerald City, where Nick got a new heart.
-Later, when he became a ruler of the Winkies, Tin Man began to reminisce about the times when he was human and when he was in love.
+Later, when he became the ruler of the Winkies, Tin Man began to reminisce about the times when he was human and when he was in love.
 He traveled to the Munchkin country to discover Nimmie's fate, only to find her old, bedridden, and living out her final days.
 Although the magic prevented Ozians from aging and dying, by the time it began to fade away.
 Desperate to save his beloved, Tin Man turned to the Good Witches, but their magic was useless against the effects of time.
 Then he traveled to the Emerald City, and there he began to build the Great Steam Engines of Oz to help the city progress and to save his true love.
 Tin Man became so obsessed with his work and his goal to save Nimmie, that he banished Munchkins and magic, and hung up his own heart for good.

 Victoria, Oscar, Phadrig and Gromit decide to go to the Emerald City and free Scarecrow, while Munchkins and Lions create an alliance.
 On the battlefield, the Lions, and the Munchkins on battle planes fight against Tin Man's army, but the preponderance of forces is on the side of the enemy.
 Locasta and her flying monkeys come to distract the Tin Man's forces, and help Victoria and her friends buy some time to fly to the palace.

 In a throne room, Victoria finds a quote engraved on the back of the throne: “the key lies together with love”.
 Turns out that it was a password to the Great Steam Engines of Oz.
 Behind them, the friends find a passageway with an elevator to the secret room, where they discover comatose Nimmie Amee, Tin Man's heart, and a disassembled Scarecrow.
 Once assembled, the Scarecrow tells the gang that he tried to reason with a Tin Man, but Tin Man was so angry at the Munchkins and magic, that, in a fit of rage, he tore Scarecrow's head off.